 - To represent the hardware details of a system.

 - To represent the hardware details of a distributed application.

 - & many more…

-UML deployment diagram is very important as it not only helps us to visualize but also helps us to understand better the whole system.
-A simple and efficient UML deployment diagram greatly helps us to make a visual diagram of how these hardware components are inter-linked, what is the relation between each hardware component, how the software resides in these hardware components.
+UML deployment diagram is very important as it helps us visualise and helps us better understand the whole system.
+A simple and efficient UML deployment diagram greatly helps us make a visual diagram of how these hardware components are inter-linked, the relation between each hardware component, and how the software resides in these hardware components.
 Also, there are other types of UML diagrams that are important to understand for the efficient making of the systems.

 This is a guide to UML Deployment Diagram.
 Here we discuss the purpose of the deployment diagram, how to draw a deployment diagram, where to use UML, symbols, and components with diagrams.
 You can also go through our other related articles to learn more-